casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 If you recall, we had a second contract named _counter-call_ in the repository.
 This time around, we can see if we can increment the count using that second contract instead of the session entry-point we used above.

-Keep in mind, this is another _put-deploy_ call just like when we deployed the _counter_define_ contract to the blockchain.
+Keep in mind, this is another _put-deploy_ call just like when we sent the _counter_define_ contract to the blockchain.
 The session-path is once again going to be different for you depending on where you compiled the contract.

 ```bash
 casper-client put-deploy \